-The CONFERENCES ON THE SALESIAN SPIRIT are but a very modest and fragmentary but effective presentation, alongside the work of the scholar, another side of Fr Caviglia the preacher which is difficult to document.
+The CONFERENCES ON THE SALESIAN SPIRIT are but a very modest and fragmentary but effective presentation, alongside the work of the scholar, another side of Father Caviglia the preacher which is difficult to document.
 This is a series of conferences he gave during retreats to Salesian confreres.
+They were transcribed in shorthand by some of his listeners and never reviewed by their author.
+They thus preserve the good-natured vivacity and spontaneity of his immediate oratorical style, peppered with witty expressions and snatches of dialect.